niplav/site/text_reviews.md

 “The Human Predicament” is a book about life philosophy, written by the pessimistic analytic philosopher David Benatar.
-In it, Benatar describes what he calls the human predicament (hence the title), which consists in the fact that human lives are usually bad, and much worse than people themselves think.
+In it, Benatar describes what he calls the human predicament (hence the title), which consists of the fact that human lives are usually bad, and much worse than people themselves think.
 In his view, human lives lack cosmic (and sometimes terrestrial) meaning, are bad because they're much shorter than they could be, much more filled with pain and discomfort than humans think, and full of ignorance, unfulfilled desires and physical deterioration during the course of one's lifetime.

-However, all alternatives are also bad: death, because it often deprives of life, and annihilates the person dying; and suicide, for much the same reasons, unless it annihilates a life that is awful enough to justify death.
+However, according to Benatar, all alternatives are also bad: death, because it often deprives of life, and annihilates the person dying;
+and suicide, for much the same reasons, unless it annihilates a life that is awful enough to justify death.

 The only positive option is to not come into existence at all–or at least not make others come into existence, even though one desires to.
 He alludes several times to one of his other books, Better Never To Have Been, in which he advocates for antinatalism.

-Reading this book felt a little bit pointless to me (get it?).
+Reading this book felt a little bit pointless to me.
 Since beliefs are for action<!--TODO: gwern link-->, and Benatar is just applying a linear transformation to all available options (if everything's bad, nothing is), you act exactly the same.
 Although I had a phase where I believed antinatalism quite strongly, and still don't plan on having kids (although I know that this attitude might change with increasing age), but overall antinatalism does not strike me as a pragmatic policy<!--cf. David Pearce & Brian Tomasik ("Strategic Considerations for Ethical Anti-natalists")-->, me instead adopting an anti-pure-replicator<!--TODO: link to Emilsson--> strategy.